010001000100000101000001/To-Do-list-v1/README.md

 The To-Do List Application was deployed on GitHub pages with the following steps:

 1. In the GitHub repository, navigate to the Settings tab.
-2. From the source section drop-down menu, select the Master Branch.
+2. From the source section drop-down menu, select the Main Branch.
-3. Once the master branch has been selected, the page will provide a link to the completed deployment.
+3. Once the main branch has been selected, the page will provide a link to the completed deployment.

-The live link can be found here - https://010001000100000101000001.github.io/To-Do-list-v1/
 ## Credits

 ### Content

-- The instructions for implementing local storage were adapted from [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and tutorials on youtube.
+- The instructions  implementing local storage were adapted from [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) tutorials on youtube,  https://www.w3schools.com/ tutorials and https://www.freecodecamp.org/.

 ### Media